 Throughout the course of the programme Trainees will work with and be supported by a series of colleagues who have the responsibility to help them embed the theory that they learn into their classroom practice.

 All Trainees are allocated a school based Mentor who is a subject specialist.
 They are the Trainees' most immediate source of professional support during their school based training.
 Mentors meet with their Trainees formally once a week to review progress and set short term targets.
-During the course of the week, Mentors work closely with their Trainee, turning the theory learnt in the P&P and Subject Studies programmes into practice via lesson planning and delivery.
+During the course of the week, Mentors work closely with their Trainee, turning the theory learnt in the Professional and Subject Studies programmes into practice via lesson planning and delivery.
 Mentors then engage in a cycle of observation, feed forward and instructional coaching to help hone their Trainee’s practice.

 As the Trainees’ timetables grow over the year, Trainees will also work with other department colleagues.
 They will perform a similar role to their Mentor and will also engage in a cycle of observation, feed forward and instructional coaching.